Ashford University Catalog

 Students who need to take a break in attendance must complete the Clinton, Iowa Undergraduate Program Academic Leave Request form.
 Academic Leave requests will be reviewed for consideration by the Clinton Campus President.

-Students may be required to enroll in additional online courses concurrently within the Clinton, Iowa Undergraduate program if a core course is not successfully completed at the time it is scheduled.
+Students may be required to enroll in additional online courses concurrently within the Clinton, Iowa Undergraduate Program if a core course is not successfully completed at the time it is scheduled.

-Students who do not return on their scheduled return date from Academic Leave may be withdrawn from the program.
+Students who do not return from Academic Leave on their scheduled return date may be withdrawn from the program.
 Exceptions may be made at the discretion of the Campus President.